 Is a Script Necessary?

 Depends on the situation.
-If you’re creating a motion graphic logo, infographic, or Instagram post, you may not need a script.
+If you’re creating a motion graphics logo, infographic, or Instagram post, you may not need a script.

-That said, an effective motion graphic enhances a compelling story, and a compelling story typically has a strong script.
+That said if you use motion graphics to enhance a compelling story, that compelling story typically has a strong script.
 So, it depends on what you want your video to accomplish.
-Much like live-action videos, motion graphic promotional videos should include:
+Much like live-action videos, effective motion graphic promotional videos should include:

 To increase conversions, motion graphic explainer videos should capture your brand identity and have a script that addresses your offer in a meaningful way.